sanika52/Cipher-Algos/README.md

 # Cipher-Algos
-This repository contains various cipher algorithms in one place.
+This repository contains various cipher algorithms in one place